 You may be seeing hourly updates about travel bans, upticks in cases, and restrictions on day-to-day life – all of which are affecting local businesses.
-Food and entertainment sectors are hit especially hard right now… Let’s look at our relationships with our clients.
+The food and entertainment sectors are hit especially hard right now… Let’s look at our relationships with our clients.
 I don’t know about you, but we have many clients consisting of local businesses.
-Yes, the same local companies that are being forcibly CLOSED.
+Yes, the same local companies are being forcibly CLOSED.

 - Updating GMB (Google My Business) Profile

 - Setting up a Website (or updating it)